rhollins/content/content/posts/proven-methods-to-reduce-azure-costs-for-medium-size-companies-and-enterprise-clients.md

 ### Monitor Azure Defender ingestion rate into Log Analytics Workspace

 When you enable Microsoft Defender and for example VM insight on your VMs it might be sometimes hard to say how much data each of your sources are sending to the log analytics workspace.
 In my case, I remember being surprised once, when it turns out that only one server was responsible for around 20% of overall ingestion charges.
-I would recommend [this](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-data-sources) workbook here which could help you identify high ingestion sources.
+You can use Log Analytics Workspace Insights which could help you identify high ingestion sources.

 ### Reduce performance counters collection rate